ivogeorg/ce-learning-progression-003-screensavers-part2/learning-progression-with-la-schema.md

 4. Link to a demo video showing the execution of the program from 5.2.2.
 5. Link to the program from 5.2.3.
 6. Link to a demo video showing the execution of the program from 5.2.3.
+7. Link to the program from 5.2.4.
+8. Link to a demo video showing the execution of the program from 5.2.4.

 ### 6. Encapsulation